danesparza/MailChimp.NET/README.md

     MailChimp mc = new MailChimp("YourApiKeyHere-us2");
     ListResult lists = mc.GetLists();

+### Examples

+Getting the first 100 users in each list:

+	MailChimp mc = new MailChimp("YourApiKeyHere-us2");
+    ListResult lists = mc.GetLists();

+    //  For each list
+    foreach(var list in lists.Data)
+    {
+        //  Write out the list name:
+        Debug.WriteLine("Users for the list " + list.Name);

+        //  Get the first 100 members of each list:
+        MembersResult results = mc.GetAllMembersForList(list.Id, "subscribed", 0, 100);

+        //  Write out each member's email address: foreach(var member in results.Data)
+        {
+            Debug.WriteLine(member.Email);
+        }
+    }

 ### Status
 Here is the progress so far (according to [the MailChimp API docs](http://apidocs.mailchimp.com/api/2.0/#method-sections) ) :